Bridging The Gap Between At Home & Abroad

 For most expats or nomadic lifestylist who want to live abroad, teaching English is a viable resource.
 Two programs, for example, are the EPIK and TALK program.
 The program provides monthly income, housing, a group orientation (meet new friends), and assistance with completing the Visa requirements.

-When I listened to stories told by creative activist like Whoopi Goldberg, who went to live in Germany and performed improvisations, and how much her eyes were opened because of her experiences, I know that I don’t want to have any regrets as well when I reach a mature age.
+When I listened to stories told by creative activist like Whoopi Goldberg, who went to live in Germany to perform improvisations.
+She talks about how much her eyes were opened because of her experiences, I know that I don’t want to have any regrets as well when I reach a mature age.